bflad/chef-auto-patch/README.md

 * If using auto patch preparation, ensure it starts before auto patch (remember any splay!)
 * Add `recipe[auto-patch]` to your node's run list

+### Weekly automatic patching

+Just use the `node["auto-patch"]["weekly"]` attribute to override the monthly setting.
+Don't forget to add appropriate `node["auto-patch"]["prep"]["weekly"]` if you're using automatic patch preparation.

+### Using roles to specify auto patching groups

+If you'd like to specify groups of nodes for auto patching, you can setup roles.

+Say you want to auto patch some nodes at 8am and some at 10pm on your monthly "patch day" of the fourth Wednesday every month.

+Example role that could be added to 8am nodes:

+    name "auto-patch-0800"
+    description "Role for automatically patching nodes at 8am on patch day." default_attributes(
+      "auto-patch" => {
+        "hour" => "8",
+        "monthly" => "fourth wednesday",
+        "prep" => {
+          "hour" => "7",
+          "monthly" => "fourth wednesday"
+        }
+      }
+    )
+    run_list(
+      "recipe[auto-patch]"
+    )

+Example role that could be added to 10pm nodes:

+    name "auto-patch-2200"
+    description "Role for automatically patching nodes at 10pm on patch day." default_attributes(
+      "auto-patch" => {
+        "hour" => "22",
+        "monthly" => "fourth wednesday",
+        "prep" => {
+          "hour" => "21",
+          "monthly" => "fourth wednesday"
+        }
+      }
+    )
+    run_list(
+      "recipe[auto-patch]"
+    )

 ## Contributing